 Public Policy Agenda

-The Gwinnett Chamber’s Public Policy Advisory Council and Board of Directors have identified public policy issues that affect business at the local, regional and state levels.
+The Gwinnett Chamber’s Public Policy Advisory Committee and Board of Directors have identified public policy issues that affect business at the local, regional and state levels.
 The Chamber determines its support for, or opposition to, legislation based on whether it creates a strong and robust business environment by promoting investment, innovation, job creation, education/workforce development and economic growth.

 - Protect Georgia’s Reputation as a Leading State in Which to Do Business: Defend against legislative measures that would negatively affect our business climate, or would harm our ability to create, recruit, retain and expand jobs.